 By adopting this process, you’ll fix the basics before scaling abroad.

-Unfortunately, many drinks founders underestimate the importance of having solid foundations and try to run before walking.
+Unfortunately, many drinks founders underestimate the importance of having solid foundations and trying to run before walking.

 They fail to analyze the root cause of what doesn't work and look for shortcuts for growth abroad.
 They think that selling abroad will be more accessible but the problem at home will repeat a bit later.